 What is QIPCM?

-The Quantitative Imaging for Personalized Cancer Medicine (QIPCM) program promotes cancer research by providing services and tools to support the acquisition of robust imaging data from multi-centre clinical trials.
-Support services include scanner validation and QA, imaging protocol development, novel image analysis tools development, image analysis, storage, archival and remote image review.
+The Quantitative Imaging for Personalized Cancer Medicine (QIPCM) program provides services and tools to support multi-centre imaging studies.
+Support services include data de-identification and transfer, centralized storage, scanner validation and QA, imaging protocol development, novel image analysis tools development, image analysis, remote image access as well as data curation and feature extraction for large-scale imaging studies.

 Why use QIPCM?

-Quality results from multi-center radiation oncology clinical trials require consistent and robust trial protocols capable of quantifying or eliminating differences across participating institutions and solid image analysis tools.
+Quality results from multi-centre medical imaging and radiation oncology research require consistent and robust trial protocols capable of quantifying or eliminating differences across participating institutions and solid image analysis tools.
 QIPCM attempts to address these issues through 3 main aims:

 - Commission a suite of defined imaging procedures and corresponding accreditation tests for use in clinical trials.